Bitcoin sideways, Polkadot and Solana are moving in opposite directions

 Ethereum

-With a change of -0.96 percent, the Ethereum price redefines the word sideways.
-The price is trading at $ 3,469.51.
+With a change of -1.17 percent, the Ethereum price redefines the word sideways.
+What does this mean for the course?
+This is currently at 3,284.79 US dollars.

 - 24h low: US dollars